easolhq/easolhq.github.io/docs/reference/objects/footer/footer_item.md

 ```
 {% endraw %}

-When using a `item` object you have access to the following attributes.
+When using a `Item` object you have access to the following attributes.

 # item.label